National minimum wage law: enforcement

 - how the revised scheme to name employers who break national minimum wage (NMW) law (which came into effect on 1 October 2013) operates

 - the changes made to the NMW financial penalty (which came into effect on 1 April 2016)

 - how the government operates the civil and criminal enforcement regime of the NMW

-The Department for Business, Innovation and Skills is responsible for NMW policy, which HM Revenue and Customs enforces.
+The Department for Business, Energy and Industrial Strategy is responsible for NMW policy, which HM Revenue and Customs enforces.

 Published: 1 October 2013